 Choosing a hard drive

 As for capacity and the brand that you should get, it’s totally up your preference and what you’re trying to accomplish.
-However, a few popular brands include Seagate and Western Digital, and each brand offers different hard drives for each situation.
+However, a few popular brands include Western Digital and Seagate, and each brand offers different hard drives for each situation.

-For example, if you want to add more storage, or you’re trying to build a new system, you may go for one of these hard drives:
+For instance, if you want to add more storage, or you’re trying to build a new system, you may go for one of these hard drives:

 If you’re looking to build a NAS, or you’re trying add more capacity to your system to store files long term, you should consider getting these hard drives:

-These are just some recommendations, but there are a lot of brands, capacity, and technologies that you can choose from.
+These are just some recommendations, but there are a lot of manufacturers, capacity, and technologies that you can choose from.
 You can see more drives at Amazon.